 Positives of staying in lodgings/digs:

-- Meals are provided by (maybe breakfast and dinner) by the family
+- Some meals are provided by the family

-- You don't have to worry much about cooking and cleaning
+- You don’t have to worry too much about cooking and cleaning

 - Bills are usually included in the payment

 - Lodgings are normally cheaper than private accommodation